Chinese calligraphy: Brush

 Today, calligraphy may also be done using a pen.

 Paper

 Paper is frequently sold together with a paperweight and desk pad.

 Some people insist that Chinese calligraphy should use special papers, such as Xuan paper, Maobian paper, Lianshi paper etc. Any modern papers can be used for brush writing.
-Because of the long-term uses, Xuan paper became well known by most of Chinese calligraphers.
+Because of the long-term uses, Xuan paper became well known by most Chinese calligraphers.

 In China, Xuanzhi (宣紙), traditionally made in Anhui province, is the preferred type of paper.
 It is made from the Tatar wingceltis (Pteroceltis tatarianovii), as well as other materials including rice, the paper mulberry (Broussonetia papyrifera), bamboo, hemp, etc.

 In Japan, washi is made from the kozo (paper mulberry), ganpi (Wikstroemia sikokiana), and mitsumata (Edgeworthia papyrifera), as well as other materials such as bamboo, rice, and wheat.

 Paperweights

 Paperweights are used to hold down paper.
 A paperweight is often placed at the top of all but the largest pages to prevent slipping; for smaller pieces the left hand is also placed at the bottom of the page for support.
 Paperweights come in several types: some are oblong wooden blocks carved with calligraphic or pictorial designs; others are essentially small sculptures of people or animals.
 Like ink stones, paperweights are collectible works of art on their own right.